mandargoavakar/Human_Following_Robo/README.md

-# Obstacle_Robot
+# Humun_Following_Robo
-The **All_in_One_Robot_2.ino** file is Arduino code for a robot using motor drivers, IR, ultrasonic sensors, and a servo.
+The **Humun_Following_Robo_2.ino** file is Arduino code for a robot using motor drivers, IR, ultrasonic sensors, and a servo.
 It includes libraries for Bluetooth and IR control.
 Functions handle motor speed, obstacle detection, and modes like manual or autonomous.
 It’s modular and easily customizable.
 The All_in_One_Robot_2.ino file contains Arduino code designed to control a multifunctional robot.
 It incorporates various hardware components and libraries to enable features like motor control, sensor readings, and communication.
 Key elements include:

 Libraries: